SebastianMestre/Jasper/README.md

-# JS++
+# Jasper

-We are trying to make nice programming language.
+We are trying to make a nice programming language.

  - easy to refactor
  - consistent